UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Review your high and low usage months to determine if a fixed or tiered rate plan is better for you.

-You need a plan that accommodates your peak usage without forcing you to overpay during your low-usage months.
-If you can’t find a tier that fits your range comfortably, you are likely better off with a fixed-rate plan.
-If you want to lower your usage to fit into a cheaper tier, check out our guide on how to save on your electric bill by improving your home’s efficiency.
+You need a dynamic plan that accommodates your peak usage periods without forcing you to egregiously overpay during your low-usage months.
+If you cannot find a flat tier that fits your annual range comfortably, you are almost universally better off securing a traditional fixed-rate plan.
+If you are determined to lower your overall consumption to fit into a cheaper tier, check out our comprehensive guide on how to save on your electric bill by improving your home’s thermal envelope and operational efficiency.

 A couple compares Predictable Bill and Standard Plan energy options on a tablet illustration.